 6. [ ] Fill in page numbers and publication date, make final changes.

 7. [ ] Create HTML version (strongly recommended, but not required).

 8. [ ] Send all the required files.

 9. [ ] Inform the editor of any special mailing lists or newsgroups you'd like an announcement sent to.

 10. [ ] After your article is published, create forward pointers (optional).

 Once a paper has been accepted for publication in JMLR, you should follow the procedure outlined below.
 The final version of your manuscript is due to us within three months of the acceptance date.
 If you require more than three months, please request an extension from the editor.

-1. Format your article according the JMLR style, which is described in Instructions for Formatting JMLR Articles (PDF version is also available).
-The instructions describe the use of the JMLR LaTeX style file, which is required for camera-ready submissions.
+1. Format your article according the JMLR style, which is described in Instructions for Formatting JMLR Articles (PostScript and PDF versions are also available).
+The instructions also describe the use of the JMLR LaTeX style file, which should simplify adhering to the requirements.
 There is also an annotated JMLR sample paper available as LaTeX source, PostScript and PDF, which we strongly recommend using as a template for your submission.

 Authors are responsible for correctly formatting their article.
 If you wish we can recommend professionals who will do this for you for a fee.

 Here are things to check, before you send us your article: